-Geo object: Dry dock (DRYDOC) (A)

-Attributes: CONDTN

-DRVAL1 - minimum depth in the dock when the gate is open.

-HORCLR HORLEN HORWID NOBJNM OBJNAM QUASOU SOUACC

-STATUS VERDAT

-INFORM - maximum draft permitted in the dock (for example, Maximum draft permitted = 6 metres).
+Geo object: Attributes: Dry dock ( DRYDOC ) (A) CONDTN DRVAL1 - minimum depth in the dock when the gate is open.
+HORACC - applies only to HORCLR.
+HORCLR HORLEN HORWID NOBJNM OBJNAM QUASOU SOUACC STATUS VERDAT INFORM - maximum draft permitted in the dock (for example Maximum draft permitted = 6 metres).
 NINFOM

-A dry dock must also be covered by a LNDARE object.
+• A dry dock must also be covered by a LNDARE object.
 The boundary of a dry dock must not be encoded as a separate object (COALNE or SLCONS), except for the gate object (GATCON), which may be encoded.